OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/vrouter-isolcpu.rst

 :date: 2020-03-19

-Tungsten Fabric Release 2011 supports full CPU partitioning.
+OpenSDN Release 2011 supports full CPU partitioning.
 CPU isolation is an RHEL method to partition and isolate the CPU cores on a compute node from the symmetric multiprocessing (SMP) balancing and scheduler algorithms.
 The full CPU isolation feature optimizes the